MFA, Michigan State University

 BFA, Michigan State University

-Mark Chatterley started throwing pots over thirty years ago.
-Feeling limited by the shapes he could form on the wheel, it wasn’t until he returned to school in pursuit of his Masters, that he began sculpting clay by hand.
-He now deals with large-scale sculptural ceramic pieces that he makes by himself, focusing primarily on the figure, with a metaphysical theme.
+Mark Chatterley originally began throwing pots in clay.
+Feeling limited by the shapes he could form on the wheel, he returned to school in pursuit of his Masters and began sculpting clay by hand.
+Mark now makes large-scale sculptural ceramic pieces, focusing primarily on the figure with a metaphysical theme.
 Each piece is unique with the surface ranging from a shiny metallic to a crusty texture reminiscent of rusted metal or weathered stone.

 . . .
 I have a true love for clay.
 Everything about it recalls pleasurable things.
 The smell reminds me of rain on a hot summer day.
 And the range of textures - from smooth and sensual like cream cheese to rough and gritty like sand on a beach - is always a delight.
 Clay is a malleable, forgiving material that allows extensive alteration.
 I have found that the only limits of clay are the boundaries of my imagination.
 For me art is about communicating with other people.
 Reaching out in a visual way and putting it out there.

 I use around 18,000 pounds of clay per year, from a clay body that is my own formula.
 The sculptures are hand-built from the ground up 6-8 inches at a time, so it takes several weeks to complete the building of a life size figure.
 After three months of working I load all the sculptures in my 700 cubic foot kiln that I built.
 I then do bisque firing.
 After the kiln cools I place all the sculptures on the floor and apply my crater glaze.
 They all go back in the kiln, and I fire the work to around 2100 degrees.